spectral-cockpit/specprepper/README.md

 Preprocessing methods in spectroscopy modeling are mostly empirical.

 The goal of specprepper is to wrap different signal processing methods.
-Then, they can be chained in sequence.
+It used a recipe-like interface and makes it also possible to chain different methods in sequence.

 ## Scope of application